 Automatic Weather Station at Summit, Greenland, during SURE07.

-I am working as a research scientist in the Ice and Climate research group at IMAU.
+I am working as an assistant professor in the Ice and Climate research group at IMAU.
 In the recent past, I have been working on surface mass and energy balance of the ice sheets, snow and ice albedo, solar radiation, and meltwater.
-At the moment, I am investigating the evolution of the firn layer over the ice sheets of Antarctica and Greenland.
-My general research interests are polar meteorology, surface mass balance modelling, atmospheric radiation, firn processes, and ice-shelf stability.
+At the moment, I am coordinating a research group on firn over the ice sheets of Antarctica and Greenland.
+My general research interests are polar meteorology, surface mass balance modelling, atmospheric radiation, firn processes, ice-shelf stability.
+More general, I am available for media questions on weather, climate, sea level, ice sheets and glaciers, polar regions, and global warming.

-I am active on Twitter (@PKuipersMunneke), tweeting about weather, climate, climate change, and glaciology, both in Dutch and in English.
+I am active on Mastodon (@PKuipersMunneke@mastodon.nl), tooting about weather, climate, climate change, and glaciology, both in Dutch and in English.